What is the Rapidan River-Clark Mountain Rural Historic District?

 The resources are important for their association with broad patterns of history with areas of significance including the Civil War, agricultural history, industry, geography and hydrology, and social history, including early settlements, African-American communities, 20th-century migration patterns.

 The resources are locally significant for their distinctive characteristics of construction, but also for the aesthetic created by the surviving patterns of agricultural fields and riverine woodlands flanking the waterway, dotted with a mix of domestic and agricultural architectural survivals ranging from high style to vernacular buildings.
-The proposed district also has the potential to yield important historic and pre-historic information.
+The proposed district also has the potential to yield important information about the period prior to contact with European settlers as well as the early settlement period in the area.

 What are the benefits of the district?